Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 Whilst soluble fiber helps with lubrication, insoluble fiber dries feces.

-Why use a low residue diet?
+So why use a low residue diet?

 Reasons include:

-- Less bulky poo
+- Less bulky poo (easier to pass).

-- Helps motility
+- Helps with motility.

-- Better results with enema
+- Better results with enema.

 A low residue diet is a short term fix.